Vassante/Prediction-of-Diabetes---A-Machine-Learning-approach-using-Logistic-Regression-and-Decision-Trees/README.md

 Diabetes remains a pressing public health issue, with many individuals unaware of their risk status.
 Using CDC's BRFSS dataset, we applied statistical and machine learning models to identify key drivers of diabetes and evaluate predictive accuracy across a balanced sample.

 ## Dataset
--Source: Behavioral Risk Factor Surveillance System (BRFSS) by CDC
+- Source: Behavioral Risk Factor Surveillance System (BRFSS) by CDC
--Size: ~250,000 records before cleaning; reduced to ~70,000 for modeling -Target Variable: Binary classification — Diabetic vs. Non-Diabetic
+- Size: ~250,000 records before cleaning; reduced to ~70,000 for modeling
+- Target Variable: Binary classification — Diabetic vs. Non-Diabetic

 ## Technologies Used
 - R (rpart, caret, ggplot2)